Dermatological, Cosmeceutical and Corneotherapy:

 Without discussing the complicated biophysical processes in detail, in summary, it may be said that corneotherapy aims at a recovery of the stratum corneum and above all, that it improves the skin barrier function and consequently the homeostasis of the skin.

-in the stratum corneum and working their way into the deeper skin layers.
+starting in the stratum corneum and working their way into the

 In contrast, there is conventional inside-out therapy where a pharmaceutical agent will inhibit inflammatory processes in the skin or influence the immune system while only having secondary effects on the stratum corneum (“out”).
 This comparison clearly shows the potential significance of an adjuvant care of the stratum corneum, even in combination with a conventional therapies.